 - In Kamen Rider Den-O, Kamen Rider Decade,and every series after, the Transformation Trinkets announce the names of the forms the Riders take.
 In Kamen Rider Double, this even goes for the Monsters of the Week.
 In Kamen Rider OOO it's only for single color combos.

-- In Zoboomafoo, Zoboo changes from normal lemur form to fully talking puppet form by eating a snack from the snack machine.
-To better describe this process, he eats the snack, belches, then spins around shouting "Zoboomafooooooooooo!!!!!" and he can talk from there.
+- In Zoboomafoo, Zoboo only begins talking after eating a snack from the snack machine.
+He eats the snack, belches, spins around shouting "Zoboomafooooooooooo!!!!!" and he can talk from there.

-- In .hack//G.U., Haseo shouts, "SKEITH!" when releasing his Avatar.
+- In Dot Hack GU, Haseo shouts, "SKEITH!" when releasing his Avatar.
 Ditto Kuhn and Pi.

 - Megaman Battle Network 5: Twin Leaders for the Nintendo DS has Megaman doing this with Soul Unisons, similar to the anime.